• WELCOME

 Annual Afflictions

 In Feng Shui, 'Annual Afflictions' are specific negative energy influences that shift location each year based on the movement of the yearly Flying Stars.
-These include the Tai Sui (Grand Duke Jupiter), Sui Po (Year Breaker), San Sha (Three Sha) and the Five Yellow (Wu Wang): 2 Star (Sick Star), 5 Star (Accident Star), 3 Star (Misfortune), 4 Star (Affair).
+These include the Tai Sui (Grand Duke Jupiter), Sui Po (Year Breaker), San Sha (Three Sha) and the Five Yellow (Wu Wang): 5 Star (Adversity), 3 Star (Misfortune), 4 Star (Affair).
 Each affliction carries distinct challenges and should be carefully addressed to minimise disruptions in areas such as health, relationships, and finances.
 Remedies typically involve avoiding major disturbances in afflicted areas and applying appropriate cures to neutralise their effects.

 Heaven's Gate